angelamarpaung99/Inkitt-Clone/README.md

-# TUBESWEBPRO
+# Clone of inkitt.com
-merupakan sebuah website untuk memenuhi tugas besar pemrograman web
+is the clone of website inkitt.com built using Code Igniter Framework.